kwaa/ech-playground/README.md

 ## HAProxy + NaiveProxy

-I compiled OpenSSL and HAProxy as instructed in [esnistuff/haproxy.md](https://github.com/sftcd/openssl/blob/ECH-draft-13a/esnistuff/haproxy.md), and you can get the [x86_64 binaries](/haproxy/haproxy) and [Dockerfile](/haproxy/Dockerfile) from the `haproxy` folder of this repo.
+I compiled ECH-enabled OpenSSL and HAProxy as instructed in [esnistuff/haproxy.md](https://github.com/sftcd/openssl/blob/ECH-draft-13a/esnistuff/haproxy.md), and you can get the [x86_64 binaries](/haproxy/haproxy) and [Dockerfile](/haproxy/Dockerfile) from the `haproxy` folder of this repo.

 Once I confirm that it works, I'll make the image available through GitHub Actions.